 Thanks to the Curry-Howard correspondence, one can express a logical specification using dependent types.
-Using only typing, it is for example possible to define
+For example, using only typing it is possible to define:

 - equality on natural numbers

 - properties of arithmetical operations

 - the type (n : Nat) -> (PrimRoot n) consisting of functions computing primitive root in modular arithmetic.